offbynull/learn/Biology/input/input.md

    Therefore, 3g of `{kt} O_2` = 1.5 mole of `{kt} O_2`.

-3. Use the stoichiometric ratio from step 1 to determine the quantities of other reactant_CHEMs and product_CHEMs:
+3. Use the stoichiometric ratio from step 1 to determine the moles of other reactant_CHEMs and product_CHEMs:

    `{kt} 2H_2 + O_2 \rightarrow 2H_2O` has the stoichiometric ratio 2:1:2.